 |Non-Barcoded Items (pictures, maps etc.)|

 Patrons are responsible for the library materials they check out.
-Patrons who lose library materials will be charged for replacement cost plus a non-refundable processing fee.
+Patrons who lose library materials will be charged for replacement cost.

 If a patron claims to have returned an item and a thorough search of the library collection does not recover the item, the circulation supervisor may waive replacement costs and fees.

 Repeated “Claims Returned” occurrences by the same person may be treated in the same manner as “Lost” procedures dictate.
-Patrons may be required to pay replacement costs and processing fees.
+Patrons may be required to pay replacement costs.

 When fees are paid and the material is recovered within one year, replacement cost will be refunded to the patron.

-Patrons are responsible for all library materials and audiovisual media they borrow and are charged the replacement cost plus a non-refundable processing fee for all lost materials.
+Patrons are responsible for all library materials and audiovisual media they borrow and are charged the replacement cost for all lost materials.
 Patrons are also charged for the damage of materials depending on the extent of the damage and if the item is reasonably usable.